LeonMoreno/pokedex_rails/README.md

 ## Authentication Routes: User Registration and Login

-For access to the create, update, and delete routes, authentication via token is required.
+To access the create, update, and delete routes for the Pokedex, authentication via token is required.

 - **Create User**: Registers a new user in the system.
   - Endpoint: `POST localhost:3000/api/v1/users`